SPan-18/AsthmaOzoneCA/README.md

 This repository contains code to implement different analyses, as it appears in the manuscript:

 Soumyakanti Pan, and Sudipto Banerjee.
-2025. _inference for spatially-temporally misaligned data using preditive stacking._
+2025. _Bayesian inference for spatially-temporally misaligned data using preditive stacking._

 Implemented models include Bayesian spatial-temporal regression models under the change of support, and the modifiable areal unit problem.
 The article also analyzes the effect of ozone on annual age-adjusted asthma-related emergency department visit rates among residents of California during the study period 2015-22.